awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. Extract the contents of the file\.
 If there are multiple files in that folder, extract the contents of the file with the latest **Last Modified** timestamp\. \(You might need to give the file the `.zip` extension so that you can work with it in your system's ZIP utility\.\) The build output artifact is in the extracted contents of the file\.

-1. If you instructed AWS CodePipeline to deploy the build output artifact, use the deployment provider's instructions to get to the build output artifact on the deployment targets\.
+1. If you instructed CodePipeline to deploy the build output artifact, use the deployment provider's instructions to get to the build output artifact on the deployment targets\.

 ## Create a Pipeline That Uses AWS CodeBuild \(AWS CLI\)<a name="how-to-create-pipeline-cli"></a>

 Use the following procedure to create a pipeline that uses AWS CodeBuild to build your source code\.

-To use the AWS CLI to create a pipeline that deploys your built source code or that only tests your source code, you can adapt the instructions in [Edit a Pipeline \(AWS CLI\)](https://docs.aws.amazon.com/codepipeline/latest/userguide/how-to-edit-pipelines.html#how-to-edit-pipelines-cli) and the [AWS CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.
+To use the AWS CLI to create a pipeline that deploys your built source code or that only tests your source code, you can adapt the instructions in [Edit a Pipeline \(AWS CLI\)](https://docs.aws.amazon.com/codepipeline/latest/userguide/how-to-edit-pipelines.html#how-to-edit-pipelines-cli) and the [CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.

-1. Create or identify a build project in AWS CodeBuild\.
+1. Create or identify a build project in CodeBuild\.
 For more information, see [Create a Build Project](create-project.md)\.
 **Important**
-The build project must define build output artifact settings \(even though AWS CodePipeline overrides them\)\.
+The build project must define build output artifact settings \(even though CodePipeline overrides them\)\.
 For more information, see the description of `artifacts` in [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.

 1. Make sure you have configured the AWS CLI with the AWS access key and AWS secret access key that correspond to one of the IAM entities described in this topic\.
 For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

 1. Create a JSON\-formatted file that represents the structure of the pipeline\.
 Name the file `create-pipeline.json` or similar\.
-For example, this JSON\-formatted structure creates a pipeline with a source action that references an Amazon S3 input bucket and a build action that uses AWS CodeBuild:
+For example, this JSON\-formatted structure creates a pipeline with a source action that references an Amazon S3 input bucket and a build action that uses CodeBuild:

    ```
    {